IVF Success Rates

 Why can pregnancy rates differ between fertility centers?
 IVF pregnancy rates can appear higher because a higher number of embryos are transferred, or infertility clinics may limit the type and age of patients they treat.
-To make sure the patient is comparing "apples to apples", average number of embryos transferred should be presented.
-For example, a pregnancy rate that is 30% where an average of 2 embryos are transferred is not necessarily worse than a pregnancy rate that is 50% where an average of 4 embryos are transferred.
+To make sure the patient is comparing "apples to apples", the average number of embryos transferred should be presented.
+For example, a pregnancy rate that is 30% where an average of 2 embryos is transferred is not necessarily worse than a pregnancy rate that is 50% where an average of 4 embryos is transferred.
 In general, the number of embryos transferred increases as a woman gets older to compensate for the increasing chance that an older woman will have a miscarriage.
 IVF FLORIDA doctors adhere to SART guidelines related to the number of embryos to transfer.
-Pregnancy rates may also be negatively affected due to a higher number of cancelled cycles or missing birth outcome data.
+Pregnancy rates may also be negatively affected due to a higher number of canceled cycles or missing birth outcome data.
 This impact is discussed further below under Success Rates: Terminology.

 Multiple gestations refer to a pregnancy in which two or more fetuses are present in the uterus.
 At IVF FLORIDA, our fertility specialists consider multiple gestations as a complication, even twins.
 However, given the nature of IVF and the desire to achieve a pregnancy, physicians will counsel and advise you on the number of embryos to return to your uterus based on your individual medical situation.
 IVF FLORIDA promotes single embryo transfer, where appropriate.